alxhill/alxhill.dev/topics/ai-ml.md

 * Intro to Deep Learning (assuming knowledge of Neural Networks) - good explanation of Tensors: https://mlvu.github.io/lecture07/
 * Nice NVIDIA blog post on CNNs/other foundational DNN stuff: https://developer.nvidia.com/blog/deep-learning-nutshell-core-concepts/

+### 2022-12-11

+* Working with Jake on the vid2vid stuff he uses.
+First task: get it running faster using a new Fast-Vid2Vid implementation we've found.
+* As per usual, Python/CUDA/dependency issues ruled the day.
+Did get a working Dockerfile running the code eventually, but haven't seen the actual output generated yet.
+* Additionally, will need to figure out how to make Open Pose / Dense Pose return results in near realtime (or remove them from the inputs if there's no way to achieve that, which is apparently supported by the original vid2vid at least).

 ### 2022-11-25

 * Gonna try and go one level deeper and run stable diffusion by building up the pipeline without diffusers - basing it off the scripts in the new SD2.0 repo.